-In 2004, a group of grandmothers in Lakota country—an area comprised of nine Indian reservations in North and South Dakota—asked us to investigate and help them prevent South Dakota's Department of Social Services from removing their grandchildren from their families.
+In 2004, Madonna Thunder Hawk and a group of grandmothers in Lakota country — an area comprised of nine Indian reservations in North and South Dakota — asked us to investigate and help them prevent South Dakota's Department of Social Services from removing their grandchildren from their families.
 The investigation uncovered that drugging and routine patterns of physical and mental abuse of Native children in foster care were leading to high levels of youth suicide.

 In 2016, the Dakota Access pipeline (DAPL) threatened the Lakota’s sacred lands and water, so we expanded our mission.
 The injustices perpetrated against the Lakota during the peaceful and prayerful resistance to DAPL highlighted a blatant pattern of contempt and disregard for the Lakota and their sovereignty.

 In 2017, in the wake of the Standing Rock protests, we undertook the successful defense of Lakota water protector and LPLP attorney Chase Iron Eyes, who had been arrested for allegedly trespassing on his tribe's own ancestral lands and instigating a "riot."

 The term "riot" is now key to an ongoing attack on American civil liberties.
 States around the nation are passing laws meant to chill and criminalize the protest of pipelines, which constantly ignore treaty boundaries and have the potential to despoil sacred lands.
 The Lakota People's Law Project is committed to protecting the First Amendment rights of Native peoples and their allies.